wg-osr/walkerga.github.io/class/fi_ogre.md

 When you eat a ration, you can recover 1D6 HP.
 If you do, you need to eat an extra ration this day.

 ## Strength of Food
-You take half damage from the last thing you ate and your rolls to destroy things like it are easy if it was an object.
+You take half damage from the last thing you ate and, if it was an object, your rolls to destroy things like it are easy.
 If it was a magic item, you gain its powers.